kratisto/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_haproxy/guide.en-gb.md

 - **OVHHAPROXYDATE**: This parses the date to extract the day of month, the month, the year and the milliseconds by leveraging the previous pattern.
 - **OVHSYSLOGHEAD**: This can parse an eventual syslog header.
 We won't use it but it can be useful with some flavors of syslog.
 - **OVHHAPROXYHEAD**: This parses the rsyslog header and the time of reception of the log.
-- **OVHHAPROXYHTTPBASE**: This is the main grok pattern extracting all the information included in a HTTP log line.
+- **OVHHAPROXYHTTPBASE**: This is the main grok pattern extracting all the information included in an HTTP log line.
 It uses the field naming convention.
 - **OVHHAPROXYHTTP**: By using a previous header pattern combined with the OVHHAPROXYHTTPBASE, this pattern is the one used in the grok filter.
 - **OVHHAPROXYTCP**: This pattern is the main pattern used to parse TCP logs.
 It will also use the field naming convention.
 - **OVHHAPROXYERROR**: This pattern will parse any connection error log.